Infinite metacyclic subgroups of the mapping class group: Preliminaries

-The significance of the cyclic data set is given in the following proposition due to Nielsen \cite{nielsen} (see also~\cite[Theorem 3.9]{rajeevsarathy5}). \begin{prop} Cyclic data sets of degree $n$ and genus $g$ are in one-to-one correspondence with the conjugacy classes $\Z_n$-actions on $\map(S_g)$. \end{prop}
+The quantity $r$ (in Definition \ref{defn:data_set}) will be nonzero if and only if $D$ represents a free rotation of $S_g$ by $2\pi r/n$.
+We will not include $r$ in the notation of a data set, whenever $r=0$.
+The significance of the cyclic data set is given in the following proposition due to Nielsen \cite{nielsen} (see also~\cite[Theorem 3.9]{rajeevsarathy5}). \begin{prop} Cyclic data sets of degree $n$ and genus $g$ are in one-to-one correspondence with conjugacy classes of periodic mapping classes of order $n$ in $\map(S_g)$. \end{prop}

 From here on, a periodic mapping class $F$ and its associated cyclic action $\F$ up to conjugacy will be represented by its corresponding data set, which we denote by $D_F$ and $D_{\F}$, respectively.
 The corresponding orbifold of $F$ will also be denoted by $\Orb_{\F}$.
-Some cyclic actions on surfaces along with their corresponding data sets are shown in Figure \ref{fig1}.

-We now state some results concerning periodic mapping classes which will be used later.
+We now state some results concerning nontrivial periodic mapping classes which will be used later.
 The following result due to Gilman \cite{gilman} characterizes irreducible periodic mapping classes $F\in \map(S_g)$ based on the corresponding orbifold $\Orb_F$.

-\begin{theorem} For $g\geq 1$, let $F\in \map(S_g)$ be a periodic mapping class.
+\begin{theorem} For $g\geq 2$, let $F\in \map(S_g)$ be a nontrivial periodic mapping class.
 Then $F$ is irreducible if and only if $\Orb_F$ is a sphere with $3$ cone points. \end{theorem}